andyfitzsuse/andyfitz.github.io/posts/ai-templating.md

 Constraint-based templates can be expensive and hard to adapt.
 Generative AI is cheaper, faster, and more intuitive.

-This 'extrapolation' approach to templates promises a way forward without the homogeneity!
+This extrapolative approach to templates promises a way forward without the homogeneity!

 ## Constraints-based templating
-In design-templates constraints answer the question:
+In templates constraints answer the question:
 >  what must stay the same so that everything else can change?

 Typically this templating happens when a person crafts a design.
 They lock down things and permit changes with safe limits.
 For example, taking an existing design, and only allowing one area be editable: no font changes, these word limits, select from predefined choices of photography, with the layout only adapting slightly.
 It’s a great way to extend the reach of predetermined content but nearly guarantees sameish, unengaging outcomes en masse.